madebywild/wild-next/README.md

 - `npm run dev` to start working locally.
 - `npm run build` to build for production.
 - `npm start` to run in production.
+- `npm run export` to export the site to static html.

 ## Folder structure